HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipTrackViz_README.txt

 5a.
 Overlay tracks on a frame of the movie, with the option to select
     individual tracks for more information about them 5b.
-Make a scatter plot of two parameters (i.e. growth speed and growth lifetime) divided into quadrants depending on percentiles.
+Make a scatter plot of two parameters (i.e. growth speed and growth lifetime) divided into quadrants depending on values or percentiles.
     The colors of the four quadrants correspond to tracks overlain on an image in a second figure
 5c.
 Make a movie of EITHER all tracks within a region and within a frame range
                     OR     one or more individual tracks 5d.
 Make a movie where features are color-coded by speed (microns/min)